geajack/animation/README.md

 ## API

-Create a Python file with a function in it called which accepts as an argument a PyGame Surface object and draw a single frame to that surface:
+Create a Python file with a function in it called which accepts as an argument a PyGame Surface object and draws a single frame to that surface:

 ```
 import pygame.draw